NiftyliuS/home-cloud/router-installation/ubuntu-server-22.04.md

 it means that you have an issue with DNS resolvers.
 To fix that, you need to edit `sudo nano /etc/resolv.conf` and change the `nameserver 127.0.0.53` to `nameserver 8.8.8.8`.
 This may happen if you installed the OS without a network connection.*

+Reboot the server ( this will be a recurring theme ): `sudo reboot`\
+And test everything to ensure that things work as they should.

 **Now you have a router that doesn't forward any traffic between the two subnets.**

 ## Set up IP forwarding between two Network Interfaces (NICs)